 If a Parent is eligible for a Direct PLUS Loan, the parent will be required to sign a Direct PLUS Loan Master Promissory Note (MPN), agreeing to the terms of the loan.
 The maximum PLUS loan amount you can borrow is the cost of attendance (determined by the financial aid office) minus any other financial assistance received

 Interest Rate

-The current undergraduate interest rates for Direct loans for the year July 1, 2016 - June 30, 2017 are: 3.76%.
-Based on 10-year Treasury bond yield plus 2.05 percent.
-Interest rate not to exceed 8.25%.
-Undergraduate Parent Plus Loan: 6.31%.
-Based on 10-year Treasury bond yield plus 4.60 percent.
-Interest rate not to exceed 10.50%
+The current undergraduate interest rates for Direct loans for the year July 1, 2019 - June 30, 2020 are: 4.53%.
+Undergraduate Parent Plus Loan: 7.08%.

 Verification